wushidonguc/wushidonguc.github.io/_posts/2018-10-08-welcome-to-jekyll.markdown

 ---
-layout: post
+layout: To be constructred
-title:  "Welcome to Jekyll!"
+title:  "Not available yet"
 date:   2018-10-08 18:03:16 -0500
 categories: jekyll update
 ---